Different types of cerebral palsy are caused by damage to different parts of the brain.

 The most common type of mixed cerebral palsy is spastic-dyskinetic.

 Managing Different Types of Cerebral Palsy

 Because every case of cerebral palsy is different, the techniques used to manage it will vary from person to person.

 Many children see a wide variety of medical professionals from diverse specialties (like physical therapy, occupational therapy, pediatrics, orthopedics, behavior therapy, and speech-language pathology) to manage their CP.

 Because cerebral palsy is a motor disorder, most patients will benefit from physical therapy.
-There, they will work on strengthening underused muscles, lengthening spastic muscles, fixing abnormal walking patterns, and improving overall movement.
+There, they will work on strengthening underused muscles, lengthening spastic muscles, fixing abnormal walking patterns, and improving overall movement and posture.

 Medications like Botox or baclofen are often used to relax tight muscles and wearing braces can help promote proper form.